How to Become a Professional Speaker: A Comprehensive Toolbox

 - What are the fees of other speakers?

 - Do your credentials demand a higher fee?

-- Would you be open to do more talks at a lower fee or less talks at a higher fee?
+- Would you be open to doing more talks at a lower fee or fewer talks at a higher fee?

 - Should you stick to one fee irrespective of the client and type of audience?